centerforaisafety/Intro_to_ML_Safety/Deep Learning Review/main.md

 # Datasets

 ## CIFAR
 CIFAR-10 and CIFAR-100 are vision datasets with 10 and 100 classes respectively, such as airplane and cat (Krizhevsky et al. 2009).
 Each dataset has 50,000 training and 10,000 test images.
 CIFAR-10 and CIFAR-100 have mutually exclusive classes, making it useful anomaly detection research - one dataset can be set as in-distribution and the other as out-of-distribution (Hendrycks et al. 2019).
-CIFAR is useful for quick experimentation and accessible research, it is a small dataset with small images(32 by 32 pixels)
+CIFAR contains small images (32 by 32 pixels) useful for quick experimentation and accessible research.

 <p align=center>
 <img src="images/cifar.png" id="fig:modern" style="width:12cm"/><figcaption aria-hidden="true"><i>Figure 17: Classes and sample images from CIFAR-10.
 Figure from (Krizhevsky et al. 2009)</i></figcaption>